josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </SideNote>

-Properties that are always hardware-accelerated:
+Properties that can always be hardware-accelerated:

 - `transform` (including every form of `translate`, `scale`, and `rotate`, plus all their `3d` counterparts)
 - `opacity`

-Properties that are _sometimes_ hardware-accelerated:
+Properties that can _sometimes_ be hardware-accelerated:

 - Certain SVG properties
 - `filter`, depending on the browser and the filter